 Located along the Mississippi River, St Louis is an upscale and modern city in Missouri with fascinating cityscape, delightful attractions, and a lot of activities to try.
+As visitors, you will also get to enjoy amazing accommodations like lofts and other vacation rentals.
 While you are in the city, you might want to visit the Missouri Botanical Gardens and take amazing photographs of nature.
-You must also check out the Forest Park and spend some quality time with your family in this peaceful and quiet sanctuary.
+You must also check out Forest Park and spend some quality time with your family in this peaceful and quiet sanctuary.
 Also, bring the kids to Gateway Arch Park and enjoy an afternoon of boating and making memories.
 There are so many things in store in St Louis waiting for its visitors, but what is St. Louis really famous for?
-For better understanding, here is a list of famous things in St Louis, Missouri.
-Feel free to browse below.
+For better understanding, read on for a list of the things St. Louis is famous for.

 St. Louis is a major city situated near the Mississipi River and Missouri river.
 It is popular for its location being proximate to the rivers and for featuring rich vegetations and marvelous landscape.
 Also, St. Louis experiences extreme temperatures, most often with a damp and subtropical temperature and a hot and humid continental climate during the summer.
 At present, it is considered the cultural and economic hub of Missouri with its majestic cityscape and fascinating architecture.